moefh/pico-vga-6bit-demo/README.md

 <img src="photos/board.jpg" width="640" alt="Pico board and VGA Connector" title="Pico board and VGA Connector">

-The schematic I'm using (shown in the picture above) is this, with resistors R1=560Ω and R2=1KΩ.
+The schematic I'm using (shown in the picture above) for each color is this, with resistors R1=560Ω and R2=1KΩ.

 ![DAC schematic](photos/dac-schematic.png)

+The output pins used in the Pico (configured in `main.c`) are:

+- pins 2, 3: red (pin 2 is the least significant bit)
+- pins 4, 5: green (pin 4 is the least significant bit)
+- pins 6, 7: blue (pin 6 is the least significant bit)
+- pin 8: horizontal sync
+- pin 9: vertical sync

+Don't forget to connect the Pico's ground to the VGA cable ground.

 Possible problems: